hybridgroup/cylon-crazyflie/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

 This module provides an adaptor and drivers for the Crazyflie nanocopter (http://www.bitcraze.se/).
+It uses the Aerogel node module (https://github.com/ceejbot/aerogel) created by [@ceejbot](https://github.com/ceejbot) thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)